 - The stations are designed with class-leading accuracy specifications (summary), which Davis are happy to disclose, unlike certain other makers;

-- The units are designed for reliable operation over several years, and are supplied by us (in Europe) with a two-year Davis warranty;
+- The units are designed for reliable operation over several years, and are supplied by us (in Europe) with a three year warranty;

 - Vantage Pro 2 models include an integral radiation shield (Stephenson screen) as standard so that air temperature readings can be made with good accuracy.
 There is also the option of specifying one of two fan-aspirated shields (FARS) for ultimate temperature accuracy (see picture): a special FARS shield that runs continuously; or a lower-cost, daytime-only FARS shield that is powered solely by a solar panel and which is available as a separate add-on kit suitable for upgrading a standard VP shield at any time;